moiSentineL/pdflinkextractor/README.md

 Using `-d` will enable you to download the files instead of just saving the links.

-To save the links to a file, just do `> file` at the end the of the command.
+To save the links to a file, just do `> file` at the end of the command.

 ### Local